fbpx

 Elise has been a featured presenter at the American String Teachers Association (ASTA) national conference.
 Her presentations from past years include “Spoonful of Sugar: Games & Activities that Make Practicing Fun” (2013), “Guiding the Brain: Psychological Tools for Technical Control and Musical Expression” (2017), and “Trauma-Informed Music Teaching: Somatic Resourcing and Therapeutic Presence” (2023).

-Elise is a Landmark Education senior graduate.
-She resides in Austin, Texas but loves visiting her family on the East coast.
+Elise resides in Austin, Texas but loves visiting her family on the East coast.
 When she is not working she can be found making Indian curry, attending Five Rhythms dance, or enjoying a latte at Monkey’s Nest Coffee.

 Share via